ArthurCLM/shiny_assignment/README.md

 All the steps to obtain the final database for the realization of this project are present in the **get.data.R** function, there I commented step by step all the approaches I had and my idea of how to extract the database of Poland.

-**About the Extra tasks**

-Beautiful UI skill: I change the layout a little bit, using .css file within the *www* folder

-Performance optimization skill: I didn't have enough processing to do such an operation.
-My approach would be to transform the **.csv** into **.parquet**, or partition the **.csv** to later transform into **.parquet**, but I didn't have enough processing for that.